Personal income taxes are the

 - Oregon tax credits you'll be claiming.

-- If you plan on claiming the Working Family Household and Dependent Care credit for 2019, you'll need to provide an estimate of the care expenses you expect to pay in 2019.
+- If you plan on claiming the Working Family Household and Dependent Care credit, you'll need to provide an estimate of the care expenses you expect to pay during the current year.

 Frequently asked questions